MarceauKa/shaark/readme.md

 ## Update

-Update the application by running:
+Update the application by running or use the `php artisan shaarli:update`.

 ```bash
 php artisan down